lvgl/lvgl/docs/overview/event.md

 - `LV_EVENT_CLICKED`      Called on release if an object did not scroll (regardless of long press)
 - `LV_EVENT_RELEASED`     Called in every case when an object has been released
 - `LV_EVENT_SCROLL_BEGIN` Scrolling begins.
 The event parameter is `NULL` or an `lv_anim_t *` with a scroll animation descriptor that can be modified if required.
+- `LV_EVENT_SCROLL_THROW_BEGIN` Sent once when the object is released while scrolling but the "momentum" still keeps the content scrolling.
 - `LV_EVENT_SCROLL_END`   Scrolling ends.
 - `LV_EVENT_SCROLL`       An object was scrolled
 - `LV_EVENT_GESTURE`      A gesture is detected.
 Get the gesture with `lv_indev_get_gesture_dir(lv_indev_get_act());`